oemebamo/bihand/features/cross-hand.md

 ## ⚡ Why So Complicated?

-Because true productivity isn’t about being fast – it’s about performing complex rituals that feel fast while explaining to everyone else how they’re doing it wrong.
+Because true productivity isn’t about being fast, it’s about performing complex rituals that **feel fast** while explaining to everyone else how they’re doing it wrong.